LeZest/Udacity_SDC_nanodegree/CarND-Advanced-Lane-Lines-P2/CarND-Advanced-Lane-Lines.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-The code for this section is written in IPython notebook "CarND-Advanced-Lane-Lines.ipynb"[Section title](#Perspective-transform)
+The code for this section is written in IPython notebook "CarND-Advanced-Lane-Lines.ipynb"[Detect lane pixels and fit to find the lane boundary](#Detect-lane-pixels-and-fit-to-find-the-lane-boundary.)

 - defined a `hist()` function to calculate histogram of the **warped binary image**.
 Histogram with the highest peak on each side of the midpoint is taken as left & right lane and used as reference for detecting left and right lane lines in the next step.
 - defined `find_lane-pixels()` which takes **warped binary image** as input and used the sliding window approach to detect the active pixels in left and right lines and returns the coordinates **leftx, lefty, rightx, righty**
 - defined `fit_polynomial()` which takes the coordinates from previous steps as input and determines the best fit polynomial of 2nd order and plots on the **warped binary image**